Make Container Farming Your New Year's Resolution!

 14) Corner a winter market

-Aside from growing high-value plants, the Leafy Green Machine gives your venture an added advantage of being season-agnostic.
+Aside from growing high-value plants, the Greenery gives your venture an added advantage of being season-agnostic.
 Grow warm weather plants year-round in all climate conditions thanks to the insulated container and the controlled-environment technology built into the farm.
 By having a consistent yearly supply, you can negotiate higher prices when selling out of season.

 15) Pay less in taxes

-Like other farming equipment, the Leafy Green Machine qualifies as a “single-purpose horticultural structure” under Section 179 of the IRS tax code.
+Like other farming equipment, the Greenery qualifies as a “single-purpose horticultural structure” under Section 179 of the IRS tax code.
 This means you can deduct the full cost of the container farm from your annual taxable income, saving $8.5-$30k (depending on your income tax bracket).

 One final thing: not only do you have the best technology available to you, you have the support of our whole team here at Freight Farms.
 We can help you find a farm site, develop a marketing plan, and troubleshoot any problems that arise.
 We founded Freight Farms with the belief that, with the right tools, anyone can become a farmer, you included!